yingweiwo

 Additional Infomation

-1,4-dithiothreitol is the threo-diastereomer of 1,4-dimercaptobutane-2,3-diol.
-It has a role as a reducing agent, a chelator and a human metabolite.
-It is a dithiol and a 1,4-dimercaptobutane-2,3-diol.
+1,4-Dithiothreitol is the threo-diastere of 1,4-dimercaptobutane-2,3-diol.
+It has the functions of a reducing agent, chelating agent and human metabolite.
+It is a dithiol and also a 1,4-dimercaptobutane-2,3-diol.

-A reagent commonly used in biochemical studies as a protective agent to prevent the oxidation of SH (thiol) groups and for reducing disulphides to dithiols.
+Dithiothreitol is a reagent commonly used in biochemical research.
+It can be used as a protective agent to prevent the oxidation of thiol (SH) and reduce disulfide bonds to dithiol.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.